- Home

 Governance

-Sedgefield Community College is overseen by a Local Governing Body responsible for ensuring the highest standards of teaching and wellbeing.
-The Local Governing Board is a ‘critical friend’ to the Academy as well as a champion of pupils, teachers and the wider community.
+BackSedgefield Community College is overseen by a Local Governing Committee responsible for ensuring the highest standards of teaching and wellbeing.
+The Local Governing Committee is a ‘critical friend’ to the Academy as well as a champion of pupils, teachers and the wider community.

 As the Academy is part of the Laidlaw Schools Trust, there is a board of trustees who are responsible for the work of the Trust, including the running of the academies.
 Further information is available on the Governance section of the Trust’s website.
-To support the effective operation of the Trust and the academies, the board has established Local Governing Bodies for each Academy in the Trust.
+To support the effective operation of the Trust and the academies, the Trust board has established Local Governing Committees for each Academy in the Trust.

-Diversity is important to our governing boards and we strive to be reflective of the communities that we serve.
+Diversity is important to our governing committees and we strive to be reflective of the communities that we serve.
 We welcome applications for school governors from all areas of our school community.
 If you are interested in becoming a school governor or finding out more, please contact the Clerk to Governors.

-The Governance Administrator can be contacted at rebecca.mayo@laidlawschoolstrust.com, Laidlaw Schools Trust, Suite 2, 3rd Floor, St Nicholas Building, St Nicholas’ Street, Newcastle upon Tyne, NE1 1RF or 0191 662 2416.
+The Governance Administrator can be contacted at: rebecca.mayo@laidlawschoolstrust.co.uk Laidlaw Schools Trust, Suite 2, 3rd Floor, St Nicholas Building, St Nicholas’ Street, Newcastle upon Tyne, NE1 1RF or 0191 662 2416.

 Details of the Governors at Sedgefield Community College can be found below: